secretGeek/ok-ps/README.md

-﻿# ok-ps
+# ok-ps

 ## "ok" gives you .ok folder profiles for powershell

+(There is also a [bash version](https://github.com/secretGeek/ok-bash/))

 `ok` makes you smarter and more efficient.

 Do you work on many different projects?
 And in each project, are there commands you use that are specific to that project?
 You need a `.ok` file.

-A `.ok` file holds a bunch of handy one-liners, specific to the folder it is in.
+A `.ok` file is a place to store any handy one-liners specific to the folder it is in.
 It can be viewed with a simple command.
-Any command can be executed with the command `ok {number}` (example, `ok 3` to run the 3rd command.)
+And commands in the `.ok` file can be executed immediately with the command `ok {number}` (example, `ok 3` to run the 3rd command.)

 Imagine your `.ok` file contains these three lines: